iota-community/treasury/specifications/treasury-tech-proposal.md

 * User must be informed about voting power (in IOTA units) and "weight" of their vote as it might be different:
     * If proposals are already in "Holding" state and therefore the user cannot reach 100% voting power anymore
     * If they change their vote during "Holding" stage of the proposals and therefore voted for 2 different options with the specific voting power that is related to the holding time of each option
-* User can select the wallet they want to vote with (amount of funds to allocate as opinion)
+* User can select the wallet they want to vote with
+    * if they want to specify different amount, they have to split funds into another wallet prior
 * User can open their vote on the Treasury Web and from there they have an ability to share their vote options online (discord/Twitter/etc.).
 This could potentially include a link to their actual "vote" other users can view within Treasury Website.
 * To decouple the Voting from "spending funds" we envision to not display any value metrics in the voting Tab.
 We would always refer to IOTA votes and not display USD value or call it tokens.
 ### Change Vote